VincentLawRei/Autohotkey-Scripts/LOL Autostart/README.txt

 Script was created just for fun.
-It's useful when you want to go to the kitchen, but don't want to skip your chance to press "Agree" button or just wait when you find a game. agree3.png - is a screenshot of "agree" button.
+It's useful when you want to go to the kitchen, but don't want to skip your chance to press "Agree" button.
+"agree3.png" - is a screenshot of "agree" button.
 In Russian you can use it without any problem as it is.
 For any other language you need to screenshot part of your "Agree" button.